-- · Model careful handling of instructional materials, library books, devices, and other school property; - Help students find a safe place to keep books during the borrowing period; - Inform students that vandalism is not only a crime, but parents/legal guardians may be held financially responsible for the damage.
+- Model careful handling of instructional materials, library books, devices, and other school property; - Help students find a safe place to keep books during the borrowing period; - Inform students that vandalism is not only a crime, but parents/legal guardians may be held financially responsible for the damage.

 Parents/legal guardians should report damage to school property to the school as soon as possible.
 If a student's device is damaged, the student will be provided a replacement upon return of damaged property in order to ensure access.
 If the student intentionally fails to return a device or willfully damages textbooks by cutting, defacing, or otherwise injuring the school property, under the Civil Code and Education Code as well as District policy, parents/legal guardians are liable for damage to school property, including textbooks and/or devices.
-Civil Code Section 1714.1 provides that any act of willful misconduct of a minor which results in any injury to the property or person of another, shall be the responsibility of the parent/legal guardian having custody and control of the minor for all purposes of civil damages and the parent/legal guardian having custody and control shall be jointly and severally liable with the minor for any damages resulting from the willful misconduct not to exceed \$25,000, in addition to liability otherwise imposed by law.
-California EC Section 48904(a)(1) states that a parent/legal guardian of a minor is liable to a school district for all property loaned to and failed to be returned, or willfully damaged by a minor.
-The liability shall not exceed \$20,900 as of January 1, 2020, adjusted annually for inflation per EC Section 48904(a)(2).
-Upon receiving notification, the parent/legal guardian may return the property or pay the outstanding obligation.
-If the parent/legal guardian list the parent/legal guardian is unable to pay the judgment, the parent/legal guardian may request an owner-debtor hearing.
+Civil Code Section 1714.1 provides that any act of willfull misconduct of a minor which results in any injury to the property or person of another, shall be the responsibility of the parent/legal guardian having custody and control of the minor for all purposes of civil damages resulting from the willful misconduct not to exceed \$25,000, in addition to liability otherwise imposed by law.
+California EC Section 48904(a)(1) states that a parent/legal guardian of a minor is liable to a school district for all property or pay the outstanding obligation.
+If the parent/legal guardian does not return the property or pay the outstanding debt, a small claims action may be filed by the Restitution Unit against the parent/legal guardian.
+If the parent/legal guardian is unable to pay the judgment, the parent/legal guardian may request an owner-debtor hearing.
 This is part of the law because these items are purchased with public funds.
 However, please see important points.